hellosomraj/TF3TierArch/README.md

 ##### Best Practices
 Other than what mentioned earlier - below are some practices followed during the project :

- - `Terraform modules registry`: The project leverages the [Official Terraform module registry](https://registry.terraform.io/) to find and apply pre-built modules to provide a turn-key solutions.
+ - Terraform modules registry: The project leverages the [Official Terraform module registry](https://registry.terraform.io/) to find and apply pre-built modules to provide a turn-key solutions.
 Other than this we can also use modules from the Terraform community.
 Open-source modules saves time, improves security, and give greater confidence in project infrastructure.
 Importantly these reusable modules encourage best practices
  - [Modules](https://developer.hashicorp.com/terraform/language/modules/develop#standard-module-structure) : A Terraform module is a way of creating a template of a cloud pattern, parameterizing, and reusing it.
 They are useful tools for promoting software abstraction and code reuse.
 Input variables (or Terraform variables, or just variables) are user-supplied values that parametrize Terraform modules without altering the source code.
 This project is built on modules to increase code reusability and decrease code redundancy.
 Modules breaks down complex configurations into smaller configs for reusability and maintainability.
 It streamlines the provisioning and management of infrastructure, resulting in more efficient and dependable operations.
- - `Open Source Modules` : We fully leveraged open source modules provided freely by Hashicorp.
+ - Leverage Official Open Source Modules : We fully leveraged open source modules provided freely by Hashicorp.
 This helps the team to scale faster as every developer
    is likely to be familiar with an open source module (unlike bespoke modules) resulting new staff enrolment to be quicker.
 Another big advantage is that development team now can easily create opinionated modules from these open source modules which can serve a specific purpose (instead of starting from scratch).
 If they think these open source modules to be too broad they can create in-house opinionated modules for specific use case.
 Open-source modules are highly configurable & easy to make more configurable.
- - `Don’t Repeat Yourself (DRY)` : One of the principles of software engineering is DRY (don’t repeat yourself).
+ - Don’t Repeat Yourself (DRY) : One of the principles of software engineering is DRY (don’t repeat yourself).
 The same applies to IaC.
 In this project we applied Modularization (official Terraform modules) to achieve DRY state.
- - `Remote state storage`: The Terraform state files are stored in a remote location (AWS S3) to enable collaboration and ensure consistency.
+ - Remote state storage: The Terraform state files are stored in a remote location (AWS S3) to enable collaboration and ensure consistency.
  - This project uses proper naming conventions for resources to avoid naming conflicts.
  - Use version controls Git as single source of truth.
 We have stored Terraform configurations in a version control system (Github) to track changes and collaborate with others.
- - `Leverage variables.tf & terraform.tfvars files` : Used variables to customize infrastructure and avoid hardcoding values in the configuration file.
+ - Leverage variables.tf & terraform.tfvars files : Used variables to customize infrastructure and avoid hardcoding values in the configuration file.
 The naming conventions were also consistent as official terraform modules were used.
 Variable.tf and terraform.tfvars files are excellent for externalizing configurations and passing values so they can be easily deployed across multiple environments.
 Everything that’s not a secret was put in tfvars files for all inputs and then put them in source control (Github). <br/>